Kamiizumi/NmapXmlParser/README.md

 1. Download the latest copy of the [Nmap DTD](https://svn.nmap.org/nmap/docs/nmap.dtd) and save it to `Schemas/nmap.dtd`.
 1. Convert the DTD to a XML Schema Definition (XSD).
 Open the downloaded DTD file in Visual Studio and go to `XML` > `Create Schema`.
 Save the generated XSD to `Schemas/nmap.xsd`.
 1. Generate the C# classes from the XSD.
-Open the `Developer Command Prompt for VS` and run the following command from the root of this repository: `xsd NmapXmlParser/Schemas/nmap.xsd /classes /language:CS /namespace:NmapXmlParser /out:NmapXmlParser/`
+Open the `Developer Command Prompt for VS` and run the following command from the root of this repository:
+    ```bat
+    xsd NmapXmlParser/Schemas/nmap.xsd /classes /language:CS /namespace:NmapXmlParser /out:NmapXmlParser/
+    ```

 At this point the library can be re-built to include the updated classes.